For Employees & Individuals — Your Path Back to Work

 Step 2 — Contact Paul Collette for Your SAP Evaluation

 Your employer is required by law to provide you with a list of qualified SAPs.
 You have the right to choose your own SAP.
-Call or email me directly — I will answer your call / respond the same day!
+Call or email me directly — I will answer your call / respond the same day.
+Even on the weekend!

 • Call 860-502-0917 or email [email protected] — same-day response guaranteed.